Deploy Time Metric

 Definition

-The Deploy Time Metric measures the time taken from when a branch or pull request (PR) is merged to when it is deployed to production.
+Deploy Time measures the time from when a branch or pull request (PR) is merged until it is deployed to production.

 Data Sources